CodelikeC/AdaptiveAI-/docs/adaptive_ai_design(English).md

 ## 8. Development Philosophy

-SafeAI is not just technology, but a philosophy of AI design:
+Adaptive AI is not just technology, but a philosophy of AI design:

 * **Metta (loving-kindness):** Reduce suffering for businesses.
 * **Wu Wei (effortless alignment):** Work calmly, without attachment to outcomes.